pmgl/starblast-modding/README.md

 # Custom ships and custom tree

-The first useful feature we have implemented for this version Alpha 1 is the ability to import ships made with Starblast Ship Editor.
+You can import ships made with Starblast Ship Editor.
 In the Ship Editor, use “Mod Export” feature to export a JavaScript code snippet for the modding interface.
 Then paste this snipped in the coding window and add this:

 ```
 var myship_101 = "{ … … <this is your exported ship code> …";

-var ships = [];
-ships.push(myship_101); // add your ship to an array of ship
+var ships = [myship_101]; // add your ship to an array of ship

 this.options = {
   root_mode: "survival",
   ships: ships,         // specifying a list of ships to complement / replace existing ships
-  reset_tree: true,     // set to true if you want to remove the original ship tree
+  reset_tree: true,     // set to true if you want to remove the original ship tree, false if you just want to replace some of the ships
   map_size: 30
 };